hpsim/OGL/README.md

 ## Known Limitations

-Currently cyclic boundary conditions are not supported.
+Currently cyclic boundary conditions and coupled matrices are not supported.

 ## Citing